tz-earl/tz-earl.github.io/_posts/2019-08-27-ruby-syntax-quirks.md

 ---
 layout: post
-title:  "A Few Syntax Quirks from Ruby"
+title:  "A Few Syntax Quirks in Ruby"
 date:   2019-08-27 00:00:00 -0700
 categories:
 ---
 Coming from an academic background in compilers and programming languages, I enjoy getting into the obscure corners of a language.
-Recently, I have been picking up Ruby and have noticed what I consider to be a couple of syntactic quirks.
+Recently, I have been learning Ruby and have noticed what I consider to be a couple of syntactic quirks.

 <hr width="80%" />
 <br />
+**Spaces**

 Method calls in Ruby allow but do not require parentheses around the arguments.
 From the code I've seen so far, the common convention seems to be that parentheses are always omitted in simple expressions.

 But this flexibility means that spaces are sometimes significant.
 For instance,